Capturing CO2 with electrons.

 Unfair Advantage

-Their approach is radically simple, slashing the heat, water, and energy requirements typically associated with direct air capture.
+Their approach is radically simple, slashing the heat and energy requirements typically associated with direct air capture.
 This leads to a very low minimum cost for stripping CO2 from the air.
 The tech lends itself well to a modular, manufacturable cell that could just as easily scrub CO2 at a household level as at an industrial site with cells piled on top of one another, and many use cases in between.

 250